Frequently asked questions about the Plant Booster self watering system

 In the experiment below it was possible, by moving the fulcrum to 5 cm from the center of the pot, to fill the pot to 207 lbs with water, and just remain within the maximum control range of the device.
 In other words at this point if I touched the pot slightly to simulate it becoming lighter on the device, the device would still allow more water through.

 My experiment was performed with a water pressure of 110 PSI (typical pressure at a garden tap supplied with city water).
 At lower pressures results may vary slightly.

 Therefor, by adjusting BOTH the position of the fulcrum relative to the center of the pot, as well as the rim of the pot resting on the device, the right positions can be determined for balancing your pot on a fulcrum and a device while staying within the control range of the device.

 Once you have achieved a good setup, mark the location of the fulcrum and the rim on the device, so the setup can be corrected without much effort if the pot is moved form its position (such as when the floor is cleaned around it).

 With a little practice, perhaps, like I did, with a container filled with water (so the weight is accurately known), you will soon understand how to set up the Plant Booster system on your pots.

-The Plant Booster system is intended for outdoor use only because the barbed fittings are not considered appropriate for indoor use.
-Also remember that the water is supposed to always be on to get the most benefit from the way the system works.
+It must be noted, however, that when connected to an always on outdoor water source, like the garden tap, the Plant Booster system is intended for outdoor use because the barbed fittings are not considered appropriate for indoor use.
+The water is supposed to always be on to get the most benefit from the way the system works.
 If for whatever reason a plant is moved off its device, or a tube was to come off a fitting, for however long you are away water would continue to flow onto the floor of your house, which is probably not a great idea.